jackyzha0/jackyzha0.github.io/content/thoughts/right to be forgotten.md

 "By changing what we were, you change what we are and what we are going to be."

-Streisand Effect: efforts to hide information result in even greater publicity
+Barbra Streisand Effect: efforts to hide information result in even greater publicity